Family Law Advice & News

 Can a marriage be annulled in Australia?
 Yes, it is possible to declare a marriage void.
 However, for a marriage annulment to be successful in Australia, you must meet some strict criteria.
 Before seeking an annulment, it is best to speak to a Family Lawyer to understand the legal processes as well as any potential...

+What Does Best Interest of the Child Mean in Australian Family Law?
 The best interests of the child is a fundamental principle in Australian family law.
 When a parent or the Court makes any decision relating to a child, the child’s best interests are always taken into account.
-But what exactly constitutes the “best interest” in Australia?
-What Does The Law Say?
-Under Section 60CC of the…
+But what exactly constitutes the “best interest”...

-Whether you live with your partner, or you are planning to live with your partner, it can be worthwhile for couples in a de facto relationship to consider entering into a cohabitation agreement.
-This type of agreement, often referred to as a ‘BFA’ or Binding Financial Agreement, can be beneficial to those looking to safeguard…
+A Comprehensive Guide on Cohabitation Agreement in Australia Whether you live with your partner, or you are planning to live with your partner, it can be worthwhile for couples in a de facto relationship to consider entering into a cohabitation agreement.
+This type of agreement, often referred to as a ‘BFA’ or Binding Financial Agreement,...

+What is the Impact of Social Media in Family Law Disputes?
+And could a social media post be used against you as Evidence in Court?
 There’s no denying that social media has become integral part of our daily lives, both personally and professionally.
-We share our thoughts, opinions, photos and more – and often without thinking of the consequences or repercussions of doing.
-Although sharing a post or image may seem harmless – especially if it appears for just 24…
+We share our thoughts, opinions, photos and more - and often without...

 The end of a marriage can be a traumatic time for all involved.
 There’s a lot to consider when going through the divorce process in Australia, from financial matters to property assets and care for your children.
 While no two divorces are the same, all will follow a similar process in Australia.
 Here’s everything you…